bobsworld417/nvd3/README.md

+# Changes in this fork.
+Make the example accessible using python Flask.

+Looking at the examples, this is the most awesome straight forward graphing tool!

+Thanks Novus/nvd3

 # NVD3 - v1.1.10-beta
 ## Release notes for version 1.1.10 beta
 * Line charts now have a new tooltip option available.
 This new tooltip displays all series information at once, and shows up anywhere your mouse moves.